Psalm 110: Protestantism

 Oliver Cromwell reportedly had his army sing this psalm before going out to battle against Scotland; it was his "favorite fighting song".
 This led to Psalm 110 becoming known as "the cursing psalm".

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the twenty-third day of the month, as well as at Evensong on Christmas Day.

 Catholicism

 In his Rule (530), Saint Benedict of Nursia designated psalms 109 to 147 for vespers, except those psalms reserved for other hours.
 Therefore, from the early Middle Ages, Psalm 110 (109 in the Septuagint numbering, beginning in Latin Dixit Dominus) has traditionally been recited at the beginning of vespers on every Sunday.
 It continues to be the first psalm at vespers on Sundays, solemnities and celebrations with the rank of "feast".

 Verses 1 to 4 form the responsorial psalm that follows the first reading on the solemnity of the Holy Body and Blood of Christ in the third year of the three-year cycle of readings.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of None.
+It is also in the prayer of the Veil, which is generally prayed only by monks.